+'''

-''' eset An object of class ExpressionSet
+eset An object of class ExpressionSet

+design.matrix A design matrix

+contrast.matrix

+A contrast matrix

+'''

 The eset argument must be supplied, and must be a valid ExpressionSet object.
 Design and contrast matrices can be supplied, but if not, default matrices will be used.
 These should usually be sufficient for most analyses.